akvankorlaar/manuscriptdesk/README.md

 ##Requirements##

 The extensions have been tested using Mediawiki 1.23.2 and 1.23.13.
 Later versions will probably also work, but compatibility with these has yet to be tested.
 Running these extensions on older versions of MediaWiki is not recommended.
-MediaWiki 1.23 can be downloaded [here](https://github.com/wikimedia/mediawiki/tree/REL1_23)

 Additionally, your server needs to have: